Dev-Davis/Dev-Davis/README.md

 Here are some ideas to get you started:

 - ### I’m growing as an excellent developer
-- Continuously building my C# and React skills
+- Continuously building my Full Stack Developement skills
 - ### Tuning myself, and growing more all around (Keeping positive energy)
 - I’m looking to collaborate on a Full Stack project with like minded developers
 - ### "I am a hat collector, roller skater, music composer/engineer, web developer, creative